Our success is measured by the satisfaction of our clients and the innovative solutions crafted by our staff. Please contact us today to get started.

 Kim has worked as an intern for architecture firms in the Maryland and Washington, D.C. area and her experience features a broad participation in all phases of professional service on residential and commercial project types, with a focus on sustainable design and LEED certified projects.
 She is an active associate in the American Institute of Architects and is currently pursuing her architectural registration.

-Zaira Suarez, Assoc.
-AIA, Green Associate, Associate
+Zaira Suarez, AIA, LEED Green Associate, Senior Associate

 Zaira Suarez earned a Bachelor of Architecture along with a Minor in Art from the University of Miami in Florida.
 Following her degree she practiced architecture in Miami, gaining experience in a diverse range of projects from cruise terminals to commercial and residential design.
 In 2012, Zaira earned a Master of Urban Design from the University of Colorado at Denver.